Mother Left Fighting for Life After Brutal Petrol Bomb Attack in Stoke

 • Ali Abbas, 22 & Haris Mahmood, 21, Stoke-on-Trent – Admitted attempted murder and arson

-All remain in custody awaiting sentencing.
+All remain behind bars, awaiting sentencing.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.